serafinski/serafinski/README.md

 - 👀 I’m interested in music production, basketball, traveling, coding (duh!), video & photo editing, video games and art.

-- 🌱 I’m currently learning Artificial Intelligence Tools, Fundamentals of Python programming, Database applications and Foundations of Computer Simulation
+- 🌱 I’m currently learning Artificial Intelligence Tools, Fundamentals of Python programming, Database applications and Foundations of Computer Simulation.
- .

 - 💞️ I’m looking to collaborate on any projects that I can help with!